Angel Sanctuary: Cultural references and influences

 In Angel Sanctuary, Yuki incorporated references to several mythologies and religions.
 Greek mythology features prominently, with allusions to the Orpheus' descent to the underworld, the mythical location Hades, Pandora's box, and Prometheus.
 Additionally, the transgender demon Arachne takes her name from the weaver Arachne.
-References to Norse mythology also appears, with allusions to Yggdrasil and the dragon Nidhogg.
+References to Norse mythology also appear, with allusions to Yggdrasil and the dragon Nidhogg.
 Other mythologies alluded to include Jewish and Christian mythology; Yuki used quotes from the Bible periodically in the series.

 Additionally, Yuki included references to real-life people, literature, locations, and music.
 The Tower of Etenamenki is an allusion to the ziggurat Etemenanki in Babylon.
 The character Katan shares his name with Katan Amano, a dollmaker.
 Kira's name is a reference to Japanese music group Zabadak's Tomohiko Kira, while the minor character Kirie takes her name from a Mr. Mister song.
 Moonlil, another minor character, was based on Japanese idol singer Hirosue.
 The Goth subculture in Tokyo, Japan, and rock bands with androgynous musicians influenced the clothing of the angels and demons in the series.
 References to literature appeared in the series, such as Lewis Carroll's children's novel Alice's Adventures in Wonderland and the Brothers Grimm fairy tale "Rapunzel".

 Themes

 Yuki identified "forbidden love" as the theme of Angel Sanctuary.
-Jason Thompson wrote that Angel Sanctuary's portrayal of incest adhered to the "classical tormented sense" which results in unfavorable consequences for the involved characters, including "guilt, madness, and the punishment of heaven."
-One reviewer for Manga News remarked that, while Angel Sanctuary's premise is centered on the romantic relationship between the protagonists, the series includes more ambiguous portrayals of love, with dedication blending into submission and hatred into passion; love, according to the reviewer, is sometimes synonymous with "hatred, treachery, and suffering," rather than "happiness and tenderness."
+Jason Thompson wrote that Angel Sanctuary's portrayal of incest adhered to the "classical tormented sense" which results in unfavorable consequences for the involved characters, including "guilt, madness, and the punishment of heaven".
+One reviewer for Manga News remarked that, while Angel Sanctuary's premise is centered on the romantic relationship between the protagonists, the series includes more ambiguous portrayals of love, with dedication blending into submission and hatred into passion; love, according to the reviewer, is sometimes synonymous with "hatred, treachery, and suffering", rather than "happiness and tenderness".

 Other themes and social issues have been discussed.
-Active Anime's Holly Ellingwood wrote that the universe of Angel Sanctuary concerned itself with the concepts of good and evil, unconditional love, human nature, and the interpersonal struggle for "love, acceptance, and [...] survival."
+Active Anime's Holly Ellingwood wrote that the universe of Angel Sanctuary concerned itself with the concepts of good and evil, unconditional love, human nature, and the interpersonal struggle for "love, acceptance, and [...] survival".
 The reviewer for Manga News wrote that the portrayal of angels and demons in the series challenged the binary of good and evil, with both sides given positive and negative traits; the Evils are additionally shown to be the victims of both the angels and human-caused environmental pollution.
 In an interview, Yuki drew attention to the tension between science and nature in the series.
 She wondered if it was possible for the natural world to coexist with science, despite continual, considerable environmental damage as a result of human innovations, and reflected that in the titles of Rosiel and Alexiel, the Inorganic and Organic Angels.